swch/strivve-docs-nextjs/src/pages/strivve-components/cardupdatr/index.md

 ### Style Object

-style_template attributes can be dynamically configured with CardUpdatr's cardupdatr-client-v2.js.
+Style attributes can be dynamically configured with CardUpdatr's cardupdatr-client-v2.js.
 They can optionally be configured in the Partner Portal, but dynamic flexibilty is sometimes preferred if running multiple brands under the same Financial Institution.

 ```javascript
   },